 - Taxable income = (Total income) – (Initial deduction) – (Special additional deduction/Tax-deductible allowance (especially for foreigners)

-- Tax payable = (Taxable income*Tax rate) – (calculation of deduction)
+- Tax payable = (Taxable income*Tax rate) – (quick deduction)

 Special Deductions and Other Deductions